Shadrock/online-GIS-programming-course/Week_2/README.md

 [GeoPandas](https://geopandas.org/) is a library that builds upon these capabilities and enables modeling of points, lines, and polygons from the GIS package [Shapely](https://pypi.org/project/Shapely/).
 You will also need to import a couple additional packages called rtree and spatialindex to support operations in GeoPandas.
 The relationship between all these different packages, libraries, etc. is called "dependencies" and often times just debugging your dependencies can require some time and effort.
 Luckily, we've already done that for you!

 Although Pandas is already installed in the Google Colab environment, we will need to install the more specific GIS packages.
-In order to bring these geospatial-specific packages into Google’s environment, install them by running the following code (note that this may take a few moments and that you'll likely see lots of update messages).
+In order to bring these geospatial-specific packages into Google’s environment, we install them by running the following code (note that this may take a few moments and that you'll likely see lots of update messages).

 Also note that we're using `import ... as` to simplify the name.
 So `pandas` will be referred to as `pd` in our code... this is just a way to simplify and shorten things.
 We'll also be using `from` to grab specific parts of different packages.
 Find more information on importing packages to Python on this [nice, succinct, blog post](https://medium.com/code-85/a-beginners-guide-to-importing-in-python-bb3adbbacc2b).
 On to the code:
 ```python